ApplixDev/simpleApp/README.md

 #MyApp
-This is first git app
+This is my first git app